MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-azure-fence-agent-startup-suse.md

 ### Resolution

-1. Tested connectivity from affected nodes using `openssl`:
+1. Test connectivity from the affected nodes by using `openssl`:

     ```bash
     openssl s_client -connect management.azure.com:443
     ```

-2. Check if the output lacks the complete certificate handshake, as shown below:
+2. Check whether the output lacks the complete certificate handshake, as shown in the following example:

     ``` output
     CONNECTED(00000003)